 - An applicant who cannot re-enroll at the institution from which he or she wishes to transfer, or from any previously attended institution because of scholastic record or other reason will be evaluated on a case-by-case basis.

-- Completed or "in progress" college courses which meet Mines graduation requirements are eligible for transfer credit if the institution is regionally accredited, and the course is not remedial or vocational, and the grade earned is a "C" or better.
-For more information see: http://Catalog.mines.edu/undergraduate/undergraduateinformation/academicregulations/
+- Completed or "in progress" college courses which meet CSM graduation requirements are eligible for transfer credit if the institution is regionally accredited, and the course is not remedial or vocational, and the grade earned is a "C" or better.
+For more information see: http://catalog.mines.edu/undergraduate/undergraduateinformation/academicregulations/

-The minimum admission requirements for those students who have previously attended Mines are as follows:
+The minimum admission requirements for those students who have previously attended CSM are as follows:

-- Any student who has attended another college or university since last enrolling at Mines must re-apply for admission through the Admissions Office.
+- Any student who has attended another college or university since last enrolling at CSM must re-apply for admission through the Admissions Office.

-- Any student who did not complete the semester immediately preceding the beginning of the period for which he or she wishes to enroll must be re-admitted to Mines by the Admissions Office.
+- Any student who did not complete the semester immediately preceding the beginning of the period for which he or she wishes to enroll must be re-admitted to CSM by the Admissions Office.

 - A former student, returning after a period of suspension, must apply for admission to the Admissions Office and must furnish an approval for such re-enrollment from the Readmissions Committee of Colorado School of Mines.
 Appropriate forms to apply for admission may be obtained from the Admissions Office.
 Official transcripts for all coursework completed while away from Mines must be submitted to the Registrar's Office for review of transferability of the credit.

-All students participating in the Mines Exchange Program (coming to Mines and Mines students going abroad) must be enrolled in a minimum of 15 semester credit hours at Mines or the foreign exchange university.
+All students participating in the CSM Exchange Program (coming to CSM and CSM students going abroad) must be enrolled in a minimum of 15 semester credit hours at CSM or the foreign exchange university.